NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 **Business Logic - Server Package**
 The Business Logic contains classes responsible for loading data from the SQL Database backend and passing it the front-end Application using Spring Rest.
 The server establishes the connection to the database, query the database and return the result to the user terminal.

 **Data Package**
-The Data Package provides the data that is accessed by the client.
+The Data Package provides data that is accessed by the client.
 Stored in the database, the package is organised by city, transport mode, to/from, date and time

-Database will hold all the necessary data to support the application.
+The database will hold all the necessary data to support the application.
 Queries will be processed based on the mode of transport, time of travel and the lat-long details.
 Data related to the different mode of transport will be stored separately to avoid latency.

 Process flow for the applicaton:
 * User logs in.